cebix/frodo4/README.md

   ports.
 If you do not assign them manually, Frodo will auto-detect any connected game controllers when starting the emulation.

 C64 joysticks are typically digital devices with eight directions and just one button.
-Frodo lets you use the D-pad and left stick of the controller for the direction, and the “A” and “B” (or Cross and Circle) face buttons as the joystick button.
+Frodo lets you use the D-pad and left stick of the controller for the direction, and the “A” (or Cross) face button as the joystick button.
+The “Button Mapping” function lets you assign additional controller buttons to keys on the C64 keyboard, depending on the game you want to play.

 Note that most C64 games use a joystick in Port 2 by default, even if they are single-player.
 If you don't get a reaction from controller input, try the “Swap